The Brancatelli File for 2004

 October 21: Follow the Money

 It's time to follow the money to see what we'll be facing on the road in the next few months.
 After announcing a $214 million quarterly loss, American Airlines has decided giving you less legroom, more middle seats and fewer point-to-point flights is the solution.
 After its $651 million quarterly loss, Delta writes you a scare letter.
 US Airways convinced a judge to cut employee salaries by 21 percent, but its cancellations and delays have immediately skyrocketed.
-And start-up Independence Air doesn't even report until next week, but some wags think it is headed into bankruptcy.
+Start-up Independence Air doesn't even report until next week, but some wags think it is headed into bankruptcy.

 October 14: Let's FARC the Big Six